Brijesh-Upadhaya/IDEs-testing/_episodes/08-hands-on.md

 {: .challenge :}

-### Create a fork
+### Push changes and make a PR

-Now create your own fork of the repository, add that fork as a remote and push your feature branch to your fork.
+Commit your changes to a branch other than `master` and push to your fork.
 Create a pull request to the main repository master branch.
 All the concepts should be familiar but now the trick is to find how to do that in an IDE.

-### Update your master

-Check out your master branch and pull from origin to reflect the new changes.
+### Add upstream

+Add the original repository as a new remote and pull the changes to your local master.
+Push your local master to your fork master as well.

 In this exercise all the branches were mutually exclusive and your changes are no longer relevant to the main method.
 In a normal software development